All Episodes

 Here's the list.

-I'm gonna pick from this list.
+I'm going to pick from this list.

-And twice for the Supreme Court, he's done it for lower courts, he's done it every other time.
+And twice for the Supreme Court, he's done it.

-Then the biggest tax cuts, then ending burdensome regulation, and then renewing trade deals, fair and free trade, he wants.
+Then the biggest tax cuts, then ending burdensome regulation, and then renewing trade deals, fair and free trade he wants.

 I know so far it hasn't worked out yet with China, but it seems like we're making progress.